3mralaa159/Excel-Analysis/Hijri Calendar Automation: From Dates to Fasting Reminders/Readme.md

+# **Project Overview**
+This project focuses on automating the preparation of a Hijri calendar dataset in Excel and transforming it into actionable reminders for Google Calendar.
+The solution streamlines the process by handling data cleaning, text extraction, and advanced formatting using a mix of Excel formulas, VBA, and conditional formatting.

+---

+## **💡 Features**

+1. **Preserving Hijri Text Values**:

+    - A VBA script extracts and copies visible Hijri date text to maintain its integrity without altering underlying Gregorian data.
+2. **Highlighting Key Dates**:

+    - Conditional formatting identifies and highlights the 13th, 14th, and 15th of every Hijri month.
+    - Additional highlights for Mondays and Thursdays to mark recommended fasting days.
+3. **Data Transformation for Customization**:

+    - Extracted Hijri days, months, and years for advanced filtering.
+    - Combined text values for easy identification of day names and important dates.
+4. **Google Calendar Integration**:

+    - Prepared a clean dataset with all necessary columns for seamless import into Google Calendar as fasting reminders.
+---

 ## **Situation**
 I worked on a project that involved preparing a dataset for Islamic Hijri calendar-related reminders.
 The dataset had two main columns: